 Additionally, ICWA continues to file comments at the FERC, the Jefferson National Forest, the WV Department of Environmental Protection, and the Bureau of Land Management to oppose the MVP crossing Monroe County waters.
 Click here for more pipeline information

 Suggested ICWA membership donation is $10 for individuals and $15 for families.

 For more information or to become involved, email: firstname.lastname@example.org

-For more information about membership and how to print a calendar click here.
+For more information about membership and how to print a brochure about our past year’s activities and projects click here.

 ICWA is a 501c3 non-profit organization.
 Contributions are tax-deductible.